esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ::: challenge

-## Exercise 1: Can you recognize the Submodel Execution Loop?
+## Challenge 1: Can you recognize the Submodel Execution Loop?

  In the previous episode we have discussed the Submodel Execution Loop (SEL) and the various operators that are associated with it.
 In the code of the `reaction` function, can you recognize the beginning and end of the four operators ($f_{init}$, $O_i$, $S$ and $O_f$ ) plus the state update loop in this submodel?
 Mark these by placing the following 10 comments in the code: